A Homemade Traveller’s Notebook

 (3) Stitching the Leather

 Once I punched the holes in each of the three pieces of leather, I cut some cord for stitching.
 I used a simple saddle stitch, which is quick and easy and looks really sharp.
 Saddle stitch is fun because you sew with both ends of the cord at the same time: one needle passes through a hole from front to back, and then the other needle passes through that same hole from back to front, and on and on and on.
-Check on this video to see saddle stitch in action.
+Check out this video to see saddle stitch in action.

 (4) Adding Elastics